 - Recruitment, retention and supports for African/Black Nova Scotians

 - Programming and fostering an inclusive learning environment for African/Black Nova Scotians

 The concept of Sankofa, an African symbol based on a mythical bird with its feet firmly planted forward and its head turned backwards, will form the foundation of the Council's mandate.
 The BCC will ensure the knowledge of the past and the harms done to African/Black Nova Scotian people are honoured and never forgotten.

-The BCC, co-chaired by NSCC's president (or designate) and a member of the Council, as selected by the membership, will consist of five-to-seven volunteer members.
+The BCC, co-chaired by NSCC's president (or designate) and a member of the Council, as selected by the membership, consists of five-to-seven volunteer members.

-Council's membership will be reflective of the provincial scope of the College and the diversity of the African/Black Nova Scotian community.
-One Council seat will belong to a community elder or spiritual leader, and one seat will be for an African/Black Nova Scotian student or recent graduate.
+Council's membership is reflective of the provincial scope of the College and the diversity of the African/Black Nova Scotian community.
+One Council seat belongs to a community elder or spiritual leader, and one seat is for an African/Black Nova Scotian student or recent graduate.